Bitcoin. To quote Ron Burgundy from Anchorman…”well, that escalated quickly.”

 You recycle.
 You don’t have unprotected sex.
 You NEVER answer the door unless it’s Postie or you’re expecting a friend (apparently, that’s a Millennial thing now).

 But this is not about your normal behaviour.
 This is about the special Twilight zone of investor psychology, which can prompt ordinary people to do amazingly dumb-ass things with their money.
-Selling at the bottom of markets, taking more risk on the way down…or piling into Hot New Investments you know nothing about because you’ve seen something about it on the telly.
+Selling at the bottom of markets, taking more risk on the way down…or piling into Hot New Investments you know nothing about because you’ve seen something about it on the internet.

 You’re only human.
 You see the likes of the Winklevoss Twins (remember that movie The Social Network?) and think “gosh, they’re billionaires out of Bitcoin.
 Where can I get some of that action?” but you forget that the W Twins aren’t *actually* billionaires until they’ve liquidated that amount through Bitcoin…and it’s not entirely certain that they’ll ever be able to.